Dejac01/Game-Project/README.md

 set and getAttribute,
 document.querySelector,
 createElement,

-Instructions for the game utilizing the alert function to begin
+and instructions for the game utilizing the alert function to begin,

 INSTRUCTIONS:
 Player one starts by flipping over one card before deciding to flip over another If the card flipped matches, an alert notifies you of your match and 3 points are added to the score.